kbsezginel/biomof/docs/drugs.md

 # Drugs

-Currently 5 drugs molecules are provided here, focusing on mainly medication primarily used to treat tuberclosis.

 ## [Ethambutol - ETB][ethambutol-wiki]
 Ethambutol (EMB, E) is a medication primarily used to treat tuberculosis.
 It is usually given in combination with other tuberculosis medications, such as isoniazid, rifampicin and pyrazinamide.